Jesse2131/CS160-Project-Team4/README.md

 # CS 160 - Team 04

 ## FOR THE GRADER
+When showing the TA our code during the presentation day we ran into some network issues/small code issues that affected our program.
+In the final submission of our project the issue has been fixed.
+If you could check back on any of the notes the TA made and see
 ## **To run a local instance from github**
 1. git clone https://github.com/Jesse2131/CS160-Project-Team4.git
 2. npm install